Welcome to Year 6!

 Issued every Friday, the children have one week to complete their homework.
 Teachers are available most lunchtimes to support children with any aspect of homework.

-The Daily Mile, tennis and basketball opportunities every day and 2 PE lessons per week, keep the children physically active during each week.
+The Daily Mile, which include two workouts, tennis and basketball opportunities every day and 2 PE lessons per week, keep the children physically active during each week.

 Whales: Monday & Friday